 Problems will also arise if the organisation’s management or structure doesn’t give analysts what they need.
 If training isn’t provided or tools are restrictive analysts could build workarounds.
 At best this may be bad practice, and at worst could pose a security risk.
 Complying with privacy legislation is more important than ever so getting this right needs to be a priority.

 The goal is to get insights to those who need them quickly but with security and governance in place.
 This is accomplished through training, tooling, and trust.
 With the data analyst educating rather than simply being a ‘resource’ or data vending machine.

 This is not to say that everyone should have access to everything.
 Teams must commit to playing by the rules, judging when to share results and when to seek guidance.

 Get started by creating governed datasets and training power users, or data citizens, in best practices.
 Teams can then come up with creative solutions while gaining an appreciation for where their data comes from.

 On the spot training can help new users through the first few months but it simply doesn’t scale.
-Training power users to confidently champion the use of data in their teams and remember it all when they need it is much more scalable.
+Training power users to confidently champion the use of data in their teams is much more scalable.

 - Grouping datasets so teams can access just what they need.

 - Create short videos with clear instructions on how to get started and use the datasets.